Code of Conduct

 Police and community members are essential partners in making our schools and communities safe.
 Community members need to support and respect the rules of their local schools.

 Community agencies deliver prevention or intervention programs that may be used by the school community.
 Protocols are effective ways of establishing linkages between boards and community agencies and of formalizing the relationship between them.
-These partnerships must respect all applicable collective agreements.

 The police play an essential role in making our schools and communities safer.
 The police investigate incidents in accordance with the protocol developed with the local school board.
 These protocols are based on a provincial model that was developed by the Ministry of the Solicitor General and the Ministry of Education.